becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 }, null);
 ```

 So basically that's it you can add some code to for instance to play a note when you connect to MQTT or when you disconnect.
-And probably you want to add some message validation etc. But this does the trick for now :D
+And probably you want to add some message validation etc. But this does the trick for now :D (later we will add a `device shadow`)

 So go to your MOS UI and enter the following commands: